Middle School English Teacher - Long Term Substitute

 Active participation in all faculty and staff meetings

 Effective and timely communication with varied school constituencies in person, through email and through voice mail

 Supervision and/or participation in non-academic activities, including lunch, office hours, and study hall

 The successful candidate must have a Bachelor’s or Master’s degree.
-Minimum five years teaching experience at the middle or high school level preferred.
+Minimum five years teaching experience at the middle level preferred.
 The successful candidate will also possess a positive attitude, excellent written and verbal skills, strong organizational skills, and proven success within a work setting that requires collaboration, cooperation, and collegiality.
 The candidate must possess or acquire and maintain a State of Ohio issued teaching certificate.
 The school welcomes the opportunity to continue to find ways to diversify our faculty.